nervosnetwork/rfcs/rfcs/0029-allow-script-multiple-matches-on-identical-code/0029-allow-script-multiple-matches-on-identical-code.md

 ## Abstract

-This document proposes a transaction verification consensus change to allow multiple cell dep matches on type script hash when all the matches are resolved to the same script code.
+This document proposes a consensus change for transaction verification.
+This change allows multiple cell dep matches on type script hash when all the matches are resolved to the same script code.

 ## Motivation

-CKB locates the code for lock and type script to execute via data hash or type script hash.
+By using data hash or type script hash, CKB finds the code for lock and type script to execute.

 CKB allows multiple matches on data hash because it is safe.
-Data hash is the hash on the code, thus multiple matches must have the same code.
-This does not hold for type hash.
-Two cells with the same type script hash may have different contents.
+Data hash is the hash of the code, so multiple matches must have the same code.
+Type script hash does not conform to this rule.
+Cells with the same type script hash may have different contents.

 Currently, CKB does not allow multiple matches on type script hash.
-But in many cases, multiple matches on type script hash do not introduce ambiguity if all the matches have the same data hash as well.
-Because in the most scenarios, the cause is that the transaction uses two dep groups which contain duplicated cells, the multiple matches on type script hash really point to the same cell.
+However, in many cases, multiple matches on type script hash do not introduce ambiguity if all the matches have the same data hash as well.
+In most scenarios, the transaction uses two dep groups that contain duplicate cells, so the multiple matches on type script hash actually point to the same cell.

 ```
-# An example that multiple matches on the type script hash really are the same cell.
+# An example that multiple matches on the type script hash actually are the same cell.
 cell_deps:
   - out_point: ...
     # Expands to